-House GOP ready to vote again on tax bill
+White House, GOP celebrate passing sweeping tax bill

 "The Tax Cuts are so large and so meaningful, and yet the Fake News is working overtime to follow the lead of their friends, the defeated Dems, and only demean.
 This is truly a case where the results will speak for themselves, starting very soon.
 Jobs, Jobs, Jobs!" the President tweeted.

-House Speaker Paul Ryan appeared on several morning shows Wednesday to defend the legislation he's worked toward since 1993.
+Ryan appeared on several morning shows Wednesday to defend the legislation he's worked toward since 1993.

 "When (the bill) gets in place, when people see their paychecks getting bigger in February because withholding tables have adjusted to reflect their tax cuts, when businesses are keeping more of what they earn, when they can write off their spending and hire more people, that's going to change its popularity, I am convinced," he told CBS in an interview.
 "So I think there's just tons of confusion out there as to what this does or doesn't do.
 A lot of people think it's going to raise their taxes.
 So the proof is in the pudding, and I think the results will speak for themselves."